boten-clara/boatload/readme.md

 # boatload
-> maritime meteorological research data uploader
+> oceonagraphic research data uploader

-Tool for uploading maritime meteorological research data from research vessels to the `havvarsel-frost.met.no` API.
+Tool for uploading oceanographic research data from research vessels to the `havvarsel-frost.met.no` API.

 frontend is served at `/uploader`